shalinguyen/socialicious/README.md

 ### Want to contribute?

-Original source files are all included in /source/ if you want to fork and create more icons.
-Just use the socialicious-template.ai file and generate an SVG into the svg directory.
+Original source files are all included in `/source` if you want to fork and create more icons.
+Just use the socialicious-template.ai file and generate an SVG into the `/svg` directory.

 ### More about this library